 We will configure the Cookies Consent functionality:

-With some of your input on how you handle user’s information, we will redact:
+With your guidelines, we will redact:

 GDPR data leak: if your company had a security incident and personal data has been exposed, you might need to inform both the users and authorities: